DigiBP/Team-Apples/README.md

 ## 11. Sent license renewal form URL

-- After 330 days just 30 days before the expiration of the yearly license key this scenario automatically sents a renewal licens URL Link to the client via E-mail.
+- After 330 days - just 30 days before the expiration of the yearly license key - this scenario automatically sents a renewal licens URL link to the client via E-mail.
-- The email content is composed using the retrieved details from the CRM, and it includes the price information to be paid, if renewal is requested.
+- The E-mail content is composed using the retrieved details from the CRM, and it includes the price information to be paid, if renewal is requested.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/11.
 Sent license renewal form URL.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/11.%20Sent%20license%20renewal%20form%20URL.png)